Fiserv/firstvision-apac/docs/Loan-Management.md

 # Loan Management

-The Loan Management group of APIs provides comprehensive function to calculate / enquire the loan details.
+The Loan Management group of APIs provides comprehensive function to calculate, inquire the loan details.

 Please click on the below link to explore the specific API of interest